Emmotes/ic_spoilers/docs/certainty.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Specialisation: Best and the Brightest** (Guess)
-> Certainty's preferred ability is Intelligence and she grants a +`$(amount)` INT bonus to all Champions in the column in front of her.
+> Certainty's preferred ability is Intelligence and she grants a +int INT bonus to all Champions in the column in front of her.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>